Instant Pot Chicken Stew

 THICKEN:

-• Add the cream, stir and cook for 5 minutes.
+• Add the cream, stir, and cook for 5 minutes.

 • In a small bowl or measuring cup, dissolve 2 tablespoons of cornstarch in 1/2 cup of water and slowly pour the mixture into the stew.
 Stir until thickened.

-• Turn of the Saute function.
+• Turn off the Saute function.

-• Discard the bay leaves, garnish the soup with parsley and serve.
+• Discard the bay leaves, garnish the soup with parsley, and serve.

-Nutrition Facts
+Nutrition

 Your email address will not be published.
 Required fields are marked *